-Tom Robertson, Executive Director of the Vizient Research Institute sits down with Stanford’s president and CEO, David Entwistle for a second candid conversation.
-Tom and David talk about health care operations, payments and how the industry is today and may change in the future.
+Tom Robertson, Executive Director of the Vizient Research Institute sits down with Stanford’s president and CEO, David Entwistle for a second time.
+Tom and David shift from operations to health care finance and contemplate how things may change in the future.

 President and CEO